-Students are never allowed to bring a weapon to school.
 The Board urges parents and other citizens to make sure that students do not have inappropriate access to weapons.
-Board policy and the law prohibit the carrying, bringing, using, or possessing of any weapon or dangerous instrument, including knives, in any school building, on school grounds, in any school vehicle or at any school-sponsored activity.
+Board policy and the law prohibit the carrying, bringing, using, or possession of any weapon or dangerous instrument, including knives, in any school building, on school grounds, in any school vehicle, or at any school-sponsored activity.
 This policy applies to students, staff members, and visitors to the school.
+As synchronous virtual classes are considered school functions, districts must report weapon violations that occur during class.
+It can be difficult to determine whether or not a weapon viewed on-screen during a virtual class constitutes a weapon violation.
+To help determine if an incident should be reported and addressed, administrators should consider the following three questions: